Board of Directors

 Alyse has been featured in international and national media, including the Washington Post, Financial Times, the Miami Herald, the Wall Street Journal, USA Today and Reuters, and has appeared on BBC, PBS, CNN, NPR, FOX News, and CNBC.
 She completed her graduate degree work at the Fletcher School of Law and Diplomacy at Tufts University.
 In 2006 Alyse was named one of ''Ten Women to Watch'' by Washingtonian Magazine and was honored by her alma mater, Emerson College, with the distinguished speaker award.
 In 2011 she was featured in Newsweek as one of ''150 Women Shaking the World,'' and in 2012 she was The International Alliance for Women (TIAW) World of Difference 100 Award recipient.
 In 2013, Alyse was invited to speak at the UK Government’s Foreign and Commonwealth Office and at the Department for International Development’s Distinguished Speaker Series.

-Beth A. Brooke is Global Vice Chair, Public Policy at Ernst & Young and is a member of the firm’s Global Executive Group Board.
-Beth has public policy responsibility for the firm’s operations in 140 countries and relations with regulators, policymakers, and capital market stakeholders.
 During the Clinton Administration, she worked for two years in the U.S. Department of the Treasury, where she was responsible for all tax policy matters related to insurance and managed care.
 She played important roles in the healthcare reform and Superfund reform efforts.
-Beth was named four years in a row by Forbes Magazine as one of the “World’s 100 Most Powerful Women” and was named 2009 Woman of the Year by Concern Worldwide.
+She has been named six times to the list of Forbes "World's 100 Most Powerful Women", and was named 2009 Woman of the Year by Concern Worldwide.

 Beth is passionate about using her leadership platform to make a difference in the world.
 She is a devoted advocate for the advancement of women around the world.
 Beth served on the US Delegation to the 53rd and 54th United Nations Commission on the Status of Women.